 Please check with your lecturer before purchasing any Required Resources.
 Limited copies of prescribed texts are available for you to borrow in the library, and prescribed software is available in student labs.

 Software:

-The software required will be available in the University computer labs, including: LaTeX, Texmaker, Firefox, SVN, and text editors.
+The software required will be available in the University computer labs, including: Notepad++, Chrome, Firefox, and TortoiseSVN.